Agent demo

 Use get_url with https://wttr.in/Lisbon?format=3"

-The get_url allow-list is hard-coded in agent.capa (wttr.in and api.github.com); the weather prompt works because wttr.in is on it.
+The get_url allow-list is hard-coded in agent.capa (wttr.in and api.github.com).
 Point the model at any other host and the wrapper refuses before a request is made.

 Honest limits (v0.1)